latilongitude/GNSS_FootballTactical/README.md

 - Additional STATSports sample data: https://github.com/latilongitude/Positional_STATSports
 - Tactical metric computation package: https://github.com/latilongitude/Compute_basic_tactical_measures

-## Citation
+## Citation & Collaboration

 If this pipeline supports your work, please cite the following publication:

 Zhang, G., Kempe, M., McRobert, A., Folgado, H., & Olthof, S. (2025).
 Navigating Team Tactical Analysis in Football: An Analytical Pipeline Leveraging Player Tracking Technology. _Proceedings of the Institution of Mechanical Engineers, Part P: Journal of Sports Engineering and Technology._

+We are looking forward to further working on this repository.
 For collaboration or questions, open an issue or contact the contributors of this repository: [Guangze Zhang](https://github.com/latilongitude) • [Matthias Kempe](https://github.com/MatKempeGroningen).